I'll do a solo here

 April 27th, 2026

-Glass boardroom, catering served, good AV system, a lot of Montblanc pens.
+Glass boardroom, catering served, a lot of Montblanc pens.
 The opposite of my old dark, grungy, smelly, and awesome band rehearsal room, fifteen years back, filled with guitar amps and setlist notes and private jokes on the wall.